SOC Report Reliance for a Crypto Custodian: Helpful, Not Sufficient (2026)

 SOC Report Reliance for a Crypto Custodian: Helpful, Not Sufficient

-- A SOC report describes a service organization's controls + an independent assessment; for a custodian an audit relies on, the SOC 1 Type 2 (controls relevant to financial reporting, tested over a period) is generally the relevant one — SOC 2 = security/availability.
+- A SOC report describes a service organization's controls plus an independent assessment.
+For a custodian an audit relies on, the SOC 1 Type 2 (controls relevant to financial reporting, tested over a period) is generally the relevant one; SOC 2 covers security and availability.

-- Cannot be relied on alone: SOC reports for digital-asset custodians often inadequately address crypto-specific controls (key generation/storage, commingling) → auditor gathers more.
+- It cannot be relied on alone: SOC reports for digital-asset custodians often inadequately address crypto-specific controls (key generation and storage, commingling), so the auditor gathers more.

-- A clean SOC opinion ≠ key-custody/commingling covered — read scope and exceptions carefully.
+- A clean SOC opinion does not mean key-custody and commingling are covered — read the scope and exceptions carefully.

-- Pair with on-chain corroboration + the entity's own controls; identify complementary user-entity controls.
+- Pair it with on-chain corroboration and the entity's own controls, and identify the complementary user-entity controls.

-- The SOC report improves efficiency, not a substitute for the auditor's evidence/judgement.
-Not audit advice.
+- The SOC report improves audit efficiency; it is not a substitute for the auditor's evidence and judgement.
+This is not audit advice.

 What a SOC report is

-A Service Organization Control report describes a service organization's controls and an independent assessment.
-For an audit relying on a crypto custodian, the SOC 1 Type 2 — controls relevant to user entities' ICFR, tested over a period — is generally relevant; SOC 2 focuses on security/availability/trust criteria.
-Which report and how used is an auditor judgement under the applicable standards.
+A Service Organization Control report describes a service organization's controls and an independent assessment of them.
+For an audit relying on a crypto custodian, the SOC 1 Type 2 — controls relevant to user entities' internal control over financial reporting, tested over a period — is generally the relevant one; SOC 2 focuses on security, availability, and similar trust criteria.
+Which report, and how it is used, is an auditor judgement under the applicable standards.

 Reliance is not automatic

 Generally not on its own.
-SOC reports for digital-asset custodians often inadequately address crypto-specific controls — private-key generation/storage, commingling of client assets — so the auditor typically gathers additional information about the custodian's ICFR and may perform further procedures.
-The SOC report is one input that can improve audit efficiency, not a substitute for overall evidence and judgement.
+SOC reports for digital-asset custodians often inadequately address crypto-specific controls — private-key generation and storage, commingling of client assets — so the auditor typically gathers additional information about the custodian's financial-reporting controls and may perform further procedures.
+The SOC report is one input that can improve audit efficiency; it is not a substitute for the overall evidence and judgement.

 Why crypto-specific controls are the gap

-The risks that matter most for digital assets — control of private keys, segregation of client assets, irreversible movement/loss — are not always in scope or adequately tested in a general SOC report designed for traditional service organizations.
-A clean SOC opinion does not automatically cover key-custody/commingling — reading the report's scope and exceptions carefully is essential, and the assessment is the auditor's (consistent with proof-of-reserves vs audit).
+The risks that matter most for digital assets — control of private keys, segregation of client assets, the ability to move or lose assets irreversibly — are not always in scope, or adequately tested, in a general SOC report designed for traditional service organizations.
+A clean SOC opinion does not automatically cover key-custody and commingling, so reading the report's scope and exceptions carefully is essential, and the assessment is the auditor's (consistent with proof-of-reserves vs audit).

 What to give the auditor

 Typically the custodian's current SOC 1 Type 2 (and any complementary user-entity controls it specifies), plus independent corroboration (on-chain confirmation of held balances) and evidence of the entity's own controls.
 Providing the SOC report alone and expecting it to close the audit is the misconception.
-Entity supplies the evidence; sufficiency conclusion is the auditor's.
+The entity supplies the evidence; the sufficiency conclusion is the auditor's.

 Complementary user-entity controls